ssharma105/FORK_uart-sha-tinytapeout/docs/info.md

 As soon as the 20 Byte response is sent, the circuit becomes available to recieve new input.
 The entire transaction must be completed before new data can be consumed.

+`example.py` in docs folder contains a very basic script demonstrating a transaction.

 #### Reset

 At any time the circuit may be reset.
 After reset the circuit may recieve new data and begin a new transaction.